hosseinmoein/DataFrame/README.md

 2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`<BR>
 3. Have all column data in continuous memory space.
 Also, be mindful of cache-line aliasing misses between multiple columns<BR>
 4. Never use more space than you need ala `unions`, `std::variant`, ...<BR>
-5. Avoid copying data as much as possible.
-Unfortunately, sometimes you have to<BR>
+5. Avoid copying data as much as possible<BR>
 6. Use multi-threading but only when it makes sense<BR>
 7. Do not attempt to protect the user against `garbage in, garbage out`<BR>